-29. Some legal systems allow the concessionaire to terminate the project agreement if the concessionaire's performance has been rendered substantially more onerous by the occurrence of an unforeseen change in conditions and the parties have failed to agree on an appropriate revision to adapt the project agreement to the changed conditions (see chap.
-V, "Infrastructure development and operation", ).
+33. Domestic laws often allow the concessionaire to terminate the project agreement if the concessionaire's performance has been rendered substantially more onerous by the occurrence of an unforeseen change in conditions and the parties have failed to agree on an appropriate revision to adapt the project agreement to the changed conditions (see chap.
+IV, "Construction and operation of infrastructure", paras.
+126-130).